LogtalkDotOrg/logtalk-for-vscode/README.md

 Click in the middle of a predicate name in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
 Note that you can go to a predicate scope directive by clicking the predicate name in a goal and selecting the "Go to Declaration" menu or context menu item.

+Click in a protocol name in its entity opening directive to find implementations of the protocol.
+Note that you can go to an entity opening directive by clicking in an entity name and selecting the "Go to Type Definition" menu or context menu item.

 #### Go to Symbol in Editor...

 Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
 Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.
 This feature doesn't require the code to be loaded.
 Assumes that a single predicate (or non-terminal) is declared per scope directive.